bryanhaviland/LaunchDarkly_Python/README.md

 # LaunchDarkly_Python
 Sample Python script with LaunchDarkly toggles

 This script will take 5 files from an "Old" directory and rename and move them to a "New" directory.
-The feature flag that is being used will change the "New" path from being a hard plugged destination to opening a Windows Explorer menu for the use to select where to save the files.
-The feature has been activated, but if you toggle the feature to off (which I am hoping you have access to) you can see it will revert back to using the hard plugged path.
+The feature flag that is being used will change the "New" path from being a hard plugged destination to opening a Windows Explorer menu for the use to select where to save the files when activated.
+If the feature is not active you can see it will revert back to using the hard plugged path from the Python script.

+Feature Flag Instructions

+1. Build a new Feature Flag with Name "New Directory Selection"

+2. Add the key of new-directory-selection

+3. Save changes

+4. Copy Production SDK Key for use in file below

 Build Instructions